terencezl/terencezl.github.io/index.md

 ### Clearview AI, Inc

-_Vice President, Research, 2021 - Present_
+_Vice President, ML Research, 2021 - Present_

 I had previously worked on facial recognition back in 2017, and really wanted to solve the two biggest problems in the industry - the accuracy of the algorithm, and the accuracy & scalability of the face search engine at increasingly large sizes (deca-billion scale and more).
 Clearview was the perfect opportunity for me.
 I ended up solving them in each of the two years when I was here.
 In addition, I took on a lot more responsibilities, both in leadership/strategy and in people management.